ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/security/authentication/certificate-management.markdown

 As mentioned above, RavenDB generates client certificates by signing them using the server certificate.
 A typical server certificate doesn't allow acting as an Intermediate Certificate Authority signing other certificates.
 This is the case with Let's Encrypt certificates.

-The left screenshot shows a newly generated client certificate, signed by a Let's Encrypt server certificate.
+The left side of the following screenshot shows a newly generated client certificate, signed by a Let's Encrypt server certificate.
 You cannot see the full chain of trust because the OS (Windows) doesn't have knowledge of the server certificate.

 If you wish to view the full chain, add the server certificate to the OS trusted store.
 This step is **not necessary** for RavenDB and is explained here only to show how to view the full chain in Windows.
-The screenshot on the right side shows the full chain.
+The right side of the screenshot shows the full chain.

 ![Figure 6.
 Client Cert Chain](images/client-cert.png)